lhtreis/House_Rocket/README.md

 ## 7.0 Next steps:

-- [ ] Implement others ML algorithms
+- [ ] Improve the descriptive analysis
-- [ ] Criate a profit metric to avaliate the ML predictions
+- [ ] Criate a profit metric to avaliate the ML predictions for sales
+- [ ] Optimize cut-off point for ML classification model
+- [ ] Find the best features to optimize the ML model

 ## 8.0  References